dustycodecorp/SoccerBet/readme.md

-# Quiniela-o-matic
+# Soccerbet
-**[Please note that is is a work in progress, when a stable version is released this message will be removed]**

-This a real-time quiniela app for soccer matches, the idea is simple you gather your friends all made their predictions of the match (previously registered) in the app and wait to the end of the match to see who won.
-Note: this app does not accept two equal predictions.
+This is a real-time tipster app for soccer matches, the idea is very simple gather your friends and make unique predictions about the outcome of the game, wait until the game is over and see which was right.

 No money have to be involved here, it's just for fun.

-Database schematics is included and pull requests are very much welcomed.
+Pull requests are very much welcomed.

 Have fun!